Eel River (California): 20th century

-As part of the Potter Valley or Eel River Project, a pair of dams were built across the upper reaches of the Eel beginning in 1906 to divert water to the much more populous but smaller Russian River drainage area to the south, resulting in a much higher flow in the smaller river and a significantly decreased flow in the upper Eel during certain seasons.
+As part of the Potter Valley or Eel River Project, a pair of dams were built across the upper reaches of the Eel beginning in 1906 to divert water to the more populous but smaller Russian River drainage area to the south, resulting in a much higher flow in the smaller river and a decreased flow in the upper Eel during certain seasons.
 Although located near the headwaters, these dams can cause a significant reduction of the flow of the lower Eel River because much of the river's summer flow originates from the mountains above Lake Pillsbury.

-In 1911 noted American engineer John B. Leonard designed Fernbridge, a 1320 ft all concrete arched bridge at the site of an earlier ferry crossing.
-Now listed on the National Historic Register, Fernbridge is the last major crossing before the Eel arrives at the Pacific Ocean.
+In 1910 noted American engineer John B. Leonard designed Fernbridge, a 1320 ft all-concrete arched bridge at the site of the earlier Singley's Ferry crossing.
+Completed in 1911, and now listed on the National Historic Register, Fernbridge is the last major crossing before the Eel arrives at the Pacific Ocean.
 The last crossing before the Pacific Ocean is at Cock Robin Island Road a few miles to the west of Fernbridge.
 Later, the Pacific Coast Highway would be constructed along the South Fork and along the Eel River downriver of the South Fork.

 In 1914, after seven years of construction, the Northwestern Pacific Railroad completed a rail line running along much of the Eel River as an important transportation link connecting Eureka and the many small towns along the Eel River valley to the national rail network.
 The railroad had the ignominious distinction of being the most expensive (per mile) ever built at the time: it traversed some of the most rugged and unstable topography in California, with 30 tunnels in a 95 mi stretch.
-The ceremonial driving of the golden spike was delayed by flooding and subsequent landslide damage to the rail line in October 1914.
+The ceremonial driving of the golden spike at Cain Rock was delayed by flooding and subsequent landslide damage to the rail line in October 1914.

-In the 1950s, interest grew in damming the Eel River system to provide water for Central and Southern California.
-After damaging floods in 1955, these dams also received support for potential flood-control benefits.
+In the 1950s, interest grew in damming the Eel River system to provide water for central and southern California.
+After a damaging flood in 1955, these dams also received support for potential flood-control benefits.
 The U.S. Bureau of Reclamation and U.S. Army Corps of Engineers proposed a series of dams on the river and its tributaries, the largest of which was the enormous Dos Rios Dam near the confluence with the Middle Fork, which would provide water for the California State Water Project and control flooding.
 Water would be diverted through a 40 mi tunnel to the Sacramento Valley, where it would join the water flowing down the Sacramento River to the California Aqueduct pumps in the Sacramento–San Joaquin River Delta.
 The proposal was defeated with public initiative by the early 1970s, to protect the remaining relatively wild rivers in the state.
 Ronald Reagan, governor of California at the time, refused to approve the project.
 The proposed reservoir would have flooded the Round Valley Indian Reservation.